Vig26/Foodpoint_vig/README.md

 1. A ‘Welcome page’ which displays the logo and/or name of the app.
-Choose any name of your choice.
 2. A ‘Login Page’ which asks for users’ mobile number and password.
 3. A ‘Registration Page’ which enables users to sign up for the app.
 4. A ‘Forgot Password Page’ which enables users to reset their password.